kashoemaker/Activity-7-Chessboard-Object-1/init.md

   if board[column][row][0].upper() == "P"
 ```

-We will create the method to move a piece by clicking on it in a later activity.
+We will create the method to move a piece by clicking on it in the next activity.